camunda/camunda/docs/src/bpmn-workflows/data-flow.md

 ```

 **Note:**
-In the following examples we will prefer the dot notation, since it is more readable.
+In the following examples we prefer the dot notation, as it is more readable.

-The following table contains the JSON Path features/syntax, which is supported by Zeebe.
+The following table contains the JSON Path features/syntax which are supported by Zeebe:

 <table>
 <tr>